The parenthood effect in urban mobility: Discussion

 Despite the insights gained, this study is not exempt from limitations.
 One key constraint lies in the nature of the data employed.
 Although the census and related datasets offer valuable information on household arrangements and work-related travel, they do not fully capture the complexity and dynamics of individuals’ mobility decisions.
 Factors such as non-work trips, nuanced cultural influences, and the role of social networks remain underexplored.
 Moreover, the predominance of data reflecting majority groups, as discussed earlier, limits the understanding of how minority groups navigate urban systems.
-Furthermore, our analysis draws from a limited number of metropolitan areas in the United States, leaving open whether these findings generalise to other global contexts or urban systems.
-While we have considered household-level distinctions and demographic diversity, other aspects, including ethnicity, age, and access to various transportation options, may also influence mobility in ways not fully accounted here.
+We also acknowledge that we have only considered four groups of household arrangements, without examining the particularities of individuals in other categories, such as polyamorous relationships, married couples living separately, divorced individuals, or widow(er)s.
+Furthermore, our analysis draws from bounded questionnaires which may be subject to defined classifications and aggregations~\cite{kenny2024evaluating} and response biases~\cite{rietveld1999relationship}, and from a limited number of metropolitan areas in the United States, leaving open whether these findings generalise to other global contexts or urban systems.
+While we have considered household-level distinctions and demographic diversity, other aspects, including income~\cite{fingerman2015ll}, gender~\cite{macedo2022differences}, age~\cite{anthony2025examining}, and access to various transportation options~\cite{chacon2020role}, may also influence mobility in ways not fully accounted for here.

 Our data sources further restrict the ability to examine long-term trends or the evolving nature of urban mobility with the level of detail that emerging longitudinal and multimodal datasets might provide.
 This temporal limitation makes it challenging to understand how life events or policy changes shape travel patterns over time; as individuals transition between different household arrangements or life stages, the patterns and demands of urban mobility may shift, emphasising the need for dynamic, long-term analyses capturing the evolving character of urban life.
-In addition, the lack of high-resolution, privacy-preserving information on trip purpose or travel modes may have constrained the scope of our analysis.
-Nevertheless, we believe that the core findings remain both robust and instructive.
-Acknowledging these constraints highlights avenues for future research, which could draw on richer data sources and more advanced analytical methods.
-Such efforts would deepen our understanding of urban mobility and better equip policymakers and planners to build more adaptive, equitable, and inclusive urban environments.
+The lack of high-resolution, privacy-preserving information on trip purpose or travel modes may have constrained the scope of our analysis.